-The following table summarizes the estimated fair value of all other financial instruments not measured at fair value on a recurring basis as of December 31, 2019:
+The following table summarizes the estimated fair value of all other financial instruments not measured at fair value on a recurring basis as of December 31, 2020 and 2019:

+As s of

+Decembe er 31 l , 2020 Decembe r 31 l, 2019

-(In thousands) Fair Value Carrying Value
+(In thousands) Fair Value Carrying Value Fair Value Carrying Value

 Other financial instruments

 Assets:

-Cash and cash equivalents \$ 72,302 \$ 72,302
+Cash and cash equivalents \$ 111,647 \$ 111,647 \$ 72,302 \$ 72,302

-Restricted cash 175 175
+Restricted cash 175 175 175 175

-Due from brokers 79,829 79,829
+Due from brokers 63,147 63,147 79,829 79,829

-Reverse repurchase agreements 73,639 73,639
+Reverse repurchase agreements 38,640 38,640 73,639 73,639

 Liabilities:

-Repurchase agreements 2,445,300 2,445,300
+Repurchase agreements 1,496,931 1,496,931 2,445,300 2,445,300

-Other secured borrowings 150,334 150,334
+Other secured borrowings 51,062 51,062 150,334 150,334

-Senior notes, net 88,365 85,298
+Senior notes, net 86,000 85,561 88,365 85,298

-Due to brokers 2,197 2,197
+Due to brokers 5,059 5,059 2,197 2,197

 Cash and cash equivalents generally includes cash held in interest bearing overnight accounts, for which fair value equals the carrying value, and investments which are liquid in nature, such as investments in money market accounts or U.S. Treasury Bills, for which fair value equals the carrying value; such assets are considered Level 1.
 Restricted cash includes cash held in a segregated account for which fair value equals the carrying value; such assets are considered Level 1.
 Due from brokers and Due to brokers include collateral transferred to or received from counterparties, along with receivables and payables for open and/or closed derivative positions.
 These receivables and payables are short term in nature and any collateral transferred consists primarily of cash; fair value of these items is approximated by carrying value and such items are considered Level 1.
 The Company's reverse repurchase agreements, repurchase agreements, and other secured borrowings are carried at cost, which approximates fair value due to their short term nature.
 Reverse repurchase agreements, repurchase agreements, and other secured borrowings are classified as Level 2 based on the adequacy of the collateral and their short term nature.
-The Senior notes are considered Level 3 liabilities given the relative unobservability of the most significant inputs to valuation estimation as well as the lack of trading activity of these instruments.
-As of December 31, 2019, the estimated fair value of the Company's Senior notes was based on a third-party valuation.
+Senior notes, net are considered Level 3 liabilities given the relative unobservability of the most significant inputs to valuation estimation as well as the lack of trading activity of these instruments.
+As of December 31, 2020 and 2019, the estimated fair value of the Company's Senior notes was based on a third-party valuation.